-Any individual who has or accepts a paid or volunteer position within an archdiocesan parish, school, or agency, and who has regular contact with children or youth must attend the safe environment training program.
+Any individual 18 years or older who has or accepts a paid or volunteer position within an archdiocesan parish, school, or agency, and who has regular contact with children or youth must attend the safe environment training program.
+Training should occur within 30 days of starting a paid or volunteer position.
 Persons already in these positions, whether they are volunteers or employees, may be required to attend the safe environment training workshop as a condition of their continued work on behalf of the parishes, schools, and agencies of the Archdiocese.
+Any individual who is 18, but still in high school is to be regarded as a minor until graduation.